Julie Blaze (PhD)

 Elianna Fox

-Elianna is a third-year student pursuing a career in Marine Biology.
-Since growing up in Hawai’i, she has always had a fascination with marine life and is excited to expand her knowledge through research in the lab.
+Elianna is a senior pursuing a career in Marine Biology.
+Since growing up in Hawai’i, she has always had a fascination with marine life and has worked on several disease oriented projects in shrimp and oysters to expand her research skills.

 Henry Traynor portrait